mitexleo/fediroma/docs/docs/installation/otp_redhat_en.md

 sudo run-parts --test /etc/cron.daily
 ```

 ## Create your first user and set as admin
 ```shell
 cd /opt/akkoma
 sudo -Hu akkoma ./bin/pleroma_ctl user new joeuser joeuser@sld.tld --admin
 ```
-This will create an account withe the username of 'joeuser' with the email address of joeuser@sld.tld, and set that user's account as an admin.
+This will create an account with the username of 'joeuser' with the email address of joeuser@sld.tld, and set that user's account as an admin.
 This will result in a link that you can paste into the browser, which logs you in and enables you to set the password.

 ## Further reading

 ### Caveats of building your own OTP release

-There are some things to take note of when your are running your own OTP builds.
+There are some things to take note of when you are running your own OTP builds.

 #### Updating your OTP builds